-In addition to the regular paper track, we will organize an exhibition-style demonstration and poster session, not to be published on the conference proceedings.
+In addition to the regular paper track, we will organize an exhibition-style demonstration and short talks session.
 The aim is to foster interactive discussions on work-in-progress, new problem statements, ideas for future development related to ns-3, and display innovative prototypes.

-A Call for Posters, Demos, and Works-In-Progress page will be posted at a later date.
-Accepted poster and demo abstracts will be published on the ns-3 web site.
-At least one author of each accepted demo/poster must register and present the work at the conference.
+A Call for Short Talks and Demos page will be posted at a later date.
+Accepted short talk and demo abstracts will be published on the ns-3 web site.
+At least one author of each accepted demo/short talk must register and present the work at the workshop.

 One Best Paper will be selected by the TPC chairs and will be announced at the workshop.

 Registration information will be posted at a later date.

 More information on these will be announced at a future date.